What risk mitigation efforts should the prudent employer take before employees return to the workplace?

-Therefore, employers are required to manage coronavirus risks just like any other health and safety risk – i.e. they must take all reasonably practicable steps to control the spread of coronavirus within their workplace and arising from their business activities so far as is reasonably practicable.
+Therefore, employers are required to manage COVID-19 risks just like any other health and safety risk – i.e. they must take all reasonably practicable steps to control the spread of COVID-19 within their workplace and arising from their business activities so far as is reasonably practicable.

-Employers need to adopt a risk management approach in respect to coronavirus risks, which is based on data and the currently available information about the coronavirus disease and ways to control the risks so far as is reasonably practicable.
+Employers need to adopt a risk management approach in respect to COVID-19 risks, based on data and currently available information about COVID-19 and ways to control the risks so far as reasonably practicable.

 “4.
 As COVID-19 restrictions are gradually relaxed, businesses, workers and other duty holders must work together to adapt and promote safe work practices, consistent with advice from health authorities, to ensure their workplaces are ready for the social distancing and exemplary hygiene measures that will be an important part of the transition.